CUBRID/cubrid-manual/en/sql/query/json_table.rst

 \that can be queried similarly as regular tables.
 The transformation generates a single row or multiple rows, by expanding for \
 \example the elements of a JSON_ARRAY.
-The transformation generates a single row or multiple rows, by expanding for example the elements of a JSON_ARRAY.

 The full syntax of **JSON_TABLE**:
 ::